-The evaluation criteria and scoring system used - as communicated to proposers in the Call documentation - was as follows.
+The evaluation criteria and scoring system used - as communicated to proposers in the Call documentation - was identical to that used for Call 1 and was as follows.
 Four categories (and corresponding criteria) were included in the assessment reports:

 - 1. Impact including industrial relevance and exploitation plans. - 2.
 Soundness of concept, innovation and quality of the work plan. - 3.
-Quality of the consortium as a whole and of the individual proposers.
+Quality of the consortium as a whole and of the individual proposers. - 4.
+Effective and justified deployment of resources.